The molecular basis of conductive and vascular tissue development in plants

 2. Characterizing these factors using loss-of-function approaches.

-By comparing this data, I will determine the ancestral set of regulators sufficient to trigger specification and differentiation events in plants and validate these through the introduction of single-cell sample multiplexing in a heterologous system.
+By comparing this data, I will determine the ancestral set of regulators sufficient to trigger specification and differentiation events in plants.
+Additionally, I will validate these through the introduction of single-cell sample multiplexing in a heterologous system.

 Expected Outcomes